ls1955/odin-flickr-api/README.md

 # Description
 This project is part of [The Odin Project's curriculum](https://www.theodinproject.com/lessons/ruby-on-rails-flickr-api).
 The main focus of this project is to communicate with External API, which in this case is Flickr API.
+This application features a single homepage that allows users to enter the user ID of their choice, so they can quickly and effortlessly view that user's  photos.